Ultimate Dayton Real Estate Investing Guide for 2026

 Economy

-Dayton has reported a median household income of .
+Dayton has recorded a median household income of .
 The median income for all households in the entire state is , in contrast to the US level which is .

-This averages out to a per capita income of in Dayton, and across the state. is the per capita income for the country as a whole.
+This corresponds to a per person income of in Dayton, and in the state. is the per person amount of income for the nation in general.

-In Dayton, the unemployment rate is , whereas the state’s rate of unemployment is , as opposed to the country’s rate of .
+In Dayton, the unemployment rate is , while the state's rate of unemployment is , in contrast to the nationwide rate of .

 Economy Quick Stats